 For professionals, it’s an easy calculation to make, since you really have no choice but to spend enough for a professional-grade system.
 So, think about the specific work you do, and figure out what level of finish quality and power you need in the professional range.
 The more high-end work you do, the more you should spend.

-It can be a bit trickier for DIYers to figure out how much to spend, since painting and finishing is likely a hobby rather than a way to make money.
-You should think about the quality of finish you’re looking to achieve, the cost of the materials you’re working with, and the amount of use you’re looking to get out of your HVLP system.
+It can be a bit trickier for DIYers to figure out how much to spend since painting and finishing is likely a hobby rather than a way to make money.
+A spray gun for cabinets or other projects may cost you a decent amount of money.
+You should think about the quality of finish you’re looking to achieve, the cost of the materials you’re working with, and the amount of use you’re looking to get out of your Paint sprayer.

-Complete systems HVLP systems start at about $300, and can cost as much as $1500.
+Complete systems start at about $300 and can cost as much as $1500.
 Here are some things you get as you go up the price scale:

 - more power